Ss Peter and Paul Church, Eye: History

 This was Eye Priory, located some 400m east of the present church building and 150m east of the River Dove.

-The Church of Ss Peter and Paul is mainly early 14th Century with additions in the 15th Century, The oldest part of the building is the south porch, part of which dates to the late 1300s.
+The Church of Ss Peter and Paul is mainly early 14th Century with additions in the 15th Century, The oldest part of the building is the south porch, part of which possibly dates to the late 1200s.
 There was major restoration undertaken in 1869 by J K Colling.
 Of particular note in the Colling's design of the octagonal font.